city41/AMMiSTer/README.md

 Planned upcoming features:

+- alternative arcade games
+- control where AMMiSTer checks for updates (ie what update dbs it uses)
 - Install cores not yet in a distribution.
 Good for trying out beta cores.
 When they get into a distribution, automatically upgrade to the official release.
 - More metadata for games, maybe links to YouTube long play videos to help decide if a game is worth of adding
 - Notes on games.
 Helps you rememember why a certain game is not in your plan